mozjay0619/pyflow-viz/README.rst

 Pyflow-Viz
 ==========

 Pyflow is a light weight library that lets the user construct a memory efficient directed acyclic computation graph (DAG) that evaluates lazily.
-It can cache intermediate results, and only computes the parts of the graph that has data dependency.
+It can cache intermediate results, only compute the parts of the graph that has data dependency, and immediately release memory of data whose dependecy is no longer required.

+Unlike computation graph based engines such as Dask or PySpark, Pyflow is not meant to be a parallel data processor, or to change the way computation resources are being used.
+It is more akin to a wrapper for code organization.
+It's computation graph logic relies on pure Python and not on any other bulky third party packages such as NetworkX.

 Install
 -------